pleblanc72/Insights-in-a-Day/4 - Lab 4 Configuring the SSIS ETL Project/README.md

 ﻿****************************************************************************************************************************************************************************************
 **IMPORTANT**:

-1. If you decided to use Azure Data Factory as a host for your SSIS packages ensure that you have create a Virtual Network in Azure and configure a VPN or Express that connects to on your on-premises network.
+1. If you decided to use Azure Data Factory as a host for your SSIS packages ensure that you have created a Virtual Network in Azure and configured a VPN or Express Route that connects to on your on-premises network.

 2. If you are using SSIS as part of SQL Server, ensure that you have the ability to deploy, configure and schedule packages.
 ****************************************************************************************************************************************************************************************